fermyon/developer/content/cloud/contributing.md

 ## 5. Code Blocks and Annotations

 It is highly recommended that you use either the `<!-- @selectiveCpy -->` or the `<!-- @nocpy -->` annotation before each of your code blocks, and that each code block defines the appropriate [syntax highlighting](https://rdmd.readme.io/docs/code-blocks#language-support).
+The annotation can be skipped for code blocks with example code snippets i.e. non-terminal or generic output examples.

 The selective copy annotation (`<!-- @selectiveCpy -->`) is intended for use when communicating code and/or CLI commands for the reader to copy and paste.
 The selective copy annotation allows the reader to see the entire code block (both commands and results) but only copies the lines that start with `$` into the readers clipboard (minus the `$`) when the user clicks the copy button.
 For example, copying the following code block will only copy `echo "hello"` into your clipboard, for pasting.